NEC Rules for Kitchen & Countertop Receptacle Placement

 Primary Sources

-This article is based on the standards set forth by the National Fire Protection Association (NFPA) in the most recent edition of the National Electrical Code (NEC).
+This article is based on the standards set forth by the National Fire Protection Association (NFPA) in the National Electrical Code (NEC).
 For official text and interpretations, refer directly to NFPA 70, National Electrical Code.

 Frequently Asked Questions (FAQ)